Home » The Guide To Cheap Flights in Europe

 Flying is a personal thing and everyone has their own preference on it.

-The difference between the low cost airlines and flagship carriers used to be quite significant, but over the years this difference in services narrowed down to some extent.
+The difference between the low cost airlines and flagship carriers used to be quite significant.
+Over the years however, this difference in services narrowed down to some extent.

-For example, on most flagship carriers, seats, baggage and a meal were considered standard usually included in the price, but now, more and more of these companies started changing their business model similarly to what low cost companies are offering.
+For example, on most flagship carriers, seats, baggage and a meal were considered standard usually included in the price.
+Now, more and more of these companies started changing their business model similarly to what low cost companies are offering.

 Still some differences remain, and these are the most notable ones: